 The Microbiota boosts the immune system, breaks down potentially toxic food compounds, and synthesises specific vitamins and amino acids, including vitamins B and K. For example, the critical enzymes needed to form vitamin B12 are found only in bacteria in plants and animals.

 Large intestine.
-There, the Microbiota helps break down these compounds with their digestive enzymes.
-The fermentation of indigestible fibre leads to the production of short-chain fatty acids (SCFAs), which the body can use as a source of nutrients but also play an essential role in muscle function and possibly in the prevention of chronic diseases, including certain types of cancer and bowel disorders.
+There, the Microbiota benefits break down these mixes with their digestive enzymes.
+The fermentation of incomprehensible fiber leads to the manufacture of short-chain fatty acids (SCFAs), which the body can use as a basis of nutrients but also play a vital role in muscle function and possibly in the deterrence of chronic diseases, including certain types of cancer and bowel disorders.

-Clinical studies have shown that SCFAs may help treat ulcerative colitis, Crohn’s disease, and antibiotic-associated diarrhoea.
+Clinical studies have shown that SCFAs may help treat ulcerative colitis, Crohn’s disease, and antibiotic-associated diarrhea.

-A healthy person’s Microbiota will also protect disease-causing organisms that enter the body, such as drinking or eating contaminated water or food.
+A healthy person’s Microbiota defends disease-causing creatures entering the body, such as drinking or eating dirty water or food.

 The Role of Probiotics